-The Food and Drug Administration (FDA) recently announced these newly approved therapeutic agents.
+The Food and Drug Administration (FDA) recently issued the following safety alerts.

 Hayes News Service keeps our clients up to date with late-breaking news from clinical trials, coverage decisions, and new product approvals.
 We focus on emerging technologies with potentially high clinical and financial impact as soon as they are announced publicly.